 Run regedit.exe as TrustedInstaller using Advanced Run

-- Download Advanced Run from Nirsoft and extract the contents to a folder on your computer.
+1. Get Advanced Run from Nirsoft and unzip it somewhere on your computer.

 https://www.nirsoft.net/utils/advanced_run.html

-- Open the folder and double-click on the “AdvancedRun.exe” file to run it.
+2. Open the folder and double-click on the “AdvancedRun.exe” file.

-- Click on the “Browse” button and select the Registry Editor executable file (regedit.exe) or manually type the path: “C:\Windows\regedit.exe“.
+3. Hit the “Browse” button and find the Registry Editor executable file (regedit.exe) or type in the path: “C:\Windows\regedit.exe“.

-- Under the “Run As” section, select “TrustedInstaller” from the drop-down menu.
+4. In the “Run As” section, pick “TrustedInstaller” from the list.

 Import the Windows Defender Service restoration registry file

-Now that you’ve started regedit.exe as TrustedInstaller, you can import the registry file to restore the Windows Defender Service.
+With regedit.exe running as TrustedInstaller, you can now add the registry file to get the Windows Defender Service back.

-If the Security Center Service is still not working, you may need to try resetting or clean reinstalling Windows 11/10.
+If the Security Center Service is still missing, you might have to think about resetting or doing a clean install of Windows 11/10.

 Reset or clean reinstall Windows 11/10